What Is Criticality in a Nuclear Power Plant?

 Fission produces a great deal of energy in the form of very high heat and radiation.
 That’s why reactors are housed in structures sealed under thick metal-reinforced concrete domes.
 Power plants harness this energy and heat to produce steam to drive generators that produce electricity.

 When a reactor is starting up, the number of neutrons is increased slowly in a controlled manner.
 Neutron-absorbing control rods in the reactor core are used to calibrate neutron production.
 The control rods are made from neutron-absorbing elements such as cadmium, boron, or hafnium.

 The deeper the rods are lowered into the reactor core, the more neutrons the rods absorb and the less fission occurs.
 Technicians pull up or lower down the control rods into the reactor core depending on whether more or less fission, neutron production, and power are desired.

 Should a malfunction occur, technicians can remotely plunge control rods into the reactor core to quickly soak up neutrons and shut down the nuclear reaction.

 What Is Supercriticality?

 At start-up, the nuclear reactor is briefly put into a state that produces more neutrons than are lost.
 This condition is called “supercritical” state, which allows the neutron population to increase and more power to be produced.
-When the desired power production is reached, adjustments are made to place the reactor into critical state that sustains neutron balance and power production.
-At times, such as for maintenance shutdown or refueling, reactors are placed in a “subcritical” state so that neutron and power production decrease.
+When the desired power production is reached, adjustments are made to place the reactor into the critical state that sustains neutron balance and power production.
+At times, such as for maintenance shutdown or refueling, reactors are placed in a “subcritical” state, so that neutron and power production decrease.